crxjs/chrome-extension-tools/README.md

 `rollup-plugin-chrome-extension` uses the JS or even TS files in your HTML files as entry points.
 Shared code is split out into chunks automatically, so libraries like React and Lodash aren't bundled into your extension multiple times.
-If you have a CSS file in your html files, they will need to be bundled using another plugin.
 </details>

 <details>
-<summary>What about the assets in the manifest?</summary>
+<summary>What happens with the assets?
+Like images, icons or css files?</summary>
 <br>
 All assets in the manifest (images, icons, and even CSS files) are automatically copied into the output folder.
 Even the images in your HTML files get copied over.
-WOP NOTE: This only includes assets in the html.
-If you have any css files a javascript, you will need an additional plugin.
+NOTE: This only includes assets in the html.
+If you import a css file in a javascript file, you will need an additional plugin.
 </details>

 <details>
-<summary>Do you include any Manifest validation?</summary>
+<summary>Is the Manifest validated?</summary>
 <br>
 `rollup-plugin-chrome-extension` validates your output manifest, so you discover mistakes when you build, not in a cryptic Chrome